theassembly-eu/MTM-v2/PROJECT_DESCRIPTION.md

 Improve communication with the public across all levels of government and public services.

 ### Communication Teams
 Streamline the process of creating multiple versions of content for different channels and audiences.
+Create custom output formats tailored to specific campaigns, landing pages, or communication strategies.

 ---